AUTHOR SPOTLIGHT

 Frederick:

 At the same time, my son was studying artificial intelligence at Carnegie Mellon.
-We had long conversations — not theoretical ones, but personal ones — about identity, purpose, and relationships in an age of machines.
+We had long conversations — not theoretical, but deeply personal — about identity, relationships, and what connection might look like in a world of intelligent machines.

 AI wasn’t just advancing.
 It was beginning to relate.

-I realized something unsettling: the same technology I had always loved was now beginning to offer what people wanted most — emotional connection.
+I realized something striking: the same technology that once powered industry was now beginning to offer what people want most — a form of love that feels safe.

 That’s when the story truly became Artificial Love.